A Great Romancing the Highlands Adventure in Scotland with the

 Royal Edinburgh Military Tattoo, Castles, Tearooms,

 Gardens and Many Rail and Sail Adventures

-Please join us on this great Romancing the Highlands Journey that will take us on the West Highland Jacobite Steam Train also known as the Hogwarts Express from Fort William to Mallaig and a Stathspey Railway Old Fashioned Luncheon Train Journey and then Bo'ness & Kinneil Railway.
-We will take a Moray Firth Puffin Cruises Wildlife Trip, a Two Hour Private Charter Loch Linnhe Cruise aboard the Elsie, a Private Charter Cruise around the island of Lismore from Oban and a Loch Tay Safari Cruise.
+Please join us on this great Romancing the Highlands Journey that will take us on the West Highland Jacobite Steam Train also known as the Hogwarts Express from Fort William to Mallaig, a journey on the Bo'ness and Kinneal Railway and a Stathspey Railway Old Fashioned Luncheon Train Journey.
+We will take a Boat Trip Through the World Renown Falkirk Wheel, a Moray Firth Puffin Cruises Wildlife Trip, a Private Loch Ness Cruise from Drumnadrochit, a Two Hour Private Charter Loch Linnhe Cruise aboard the Elsie, a Private Charter Boat Cruise on Loch Shiel, a Private Charter Cruise around the Island of Lismore from Oban, and a Loch Tay Safari Cruise.

 We will also take in the Forth and Clyde Canal with the Scottish Kelpies, Blair Castle, the House of Bruar, Highland Wildlife Safari, Iain Burnett Highland Chocolatier, Glamis Castle, Dunnottar Castle, Huntly Castle, Elgin Cathedral, Sueno's Stone, Culloden Battlefield, St. Conan's Kirk, Stirling Castle, Edinburgh's Georgian House, A Routemaster Vintage Afternoon Tea Bus Tour and it all begins with a Performance of the Royal Edinburgh Military Tattoo on Edinburgh Castle Esplanade!